Yellowstone Hidden Gems: Exploring Away from the Spotlight

 Sheepeater Cliffs

 Looking for a unique geological formation during your Yellowstone visit?
 Check out the Sheepeater Cliffs.
 They’re a series of columnar basalt cliffs formed from cooling lava flows.
 You can park nearby and it’s just a casual walk to be able to get closer.
+The name Sheepeater comes from the Shoshone who referred to the area as Tukudika, or Sheep Eaters.

 Obsidian Cliff National Historic Landmark